MCP Servers

 |---|---|

-- Monitor usage: Track which tools are called and performance
+- Monitor your servers: Track which tools are called and their performance